 If you believe that Leica cameras are overpriced, you may find a Zorki-1c to be close enough to the original for the cost.
 A quick eBay search today showed Zorki-1’s, with lens selling for between about $40 and $150.
 Whereas a Leica II and 5cm Elmar is selling for between about $175 and $500.
 Those are sold auction prices with the top and bottom-most thrown out.
 If one isn’t picky like me, it’s easy to see why someone would choose one or maybe half a dozen Zorki-1’s over a Leica II.
 They may just want to get that early rangefinder experience or enjoy collecting.
 For more serious and/or frequent shooting, however, handling Mike’s pristine -1c has not convinced me that if I turned to team Zorki, I’d be getting a more pleasant or reliable camera.
 Is the cost difference worth it though?

 The satin chrome finish of the 1951 Zorki-1c is quite a deal duller than my chrome 1947 Leica IIIc and doesn’t have that “deep” look to it.
 Likely it is also much less durable in terms of resistance to abrasions.
 However, the 1c’s body is largely made up of die-cast parts, whereas Leica was still stamping their body plates until 1940.
 So the Leica II that the Zorki-1c mimics is actually less rigid despite looking more refined.
 Because the Zorki’s top plates are cast, the shapes are less detailed, particularly the frame around the front center window.
 (Correction: apparently the top plates were stamped brass, just like a pre-IIIc Leica.
 Only various internal components were die cast.
-So who the lack of cosmetic detail is even less justified!
+So, the lack of cosmetic detail is even less justified!
 Thanks, DAVID!)
 And if one looks closely, the -1c exhibits tiny tool marks around the edges of its top plate.
 This is most prominent beside the rewind knob where there is a bit of sculpting to these cameras’ top plates.
 This area is perfectly smooth on the Leica but the Zorki shows numerous little striations.

 The Zorki’s identification engraving is not as fine as my Leica’s either.
 It is professional looking; smooth and straight but not made with as fine-tipped an instrument.
 Additionally, it is not paint-filled like my IIIc or bismuth-filled like my I/III.
 The lettering was left in bare chrome without any contrast from the surrounding area.
 Of note, however, where the Zorki’s identification engraving is not as fine as the Leica, the SS dial, and frame counter lettering is finer on the Zorki than my IIIc.
-It’s as if Leica decided to use thinner lettering to ID the camera and bolder lettering on the controls for easy of sight, whereas Zorki took the opposite approach.
+It’s as if Leica decided to use thinner lettering to ID the camera and bolder lettering on the controls for ease of sight, whereas Zorki took the opposite approach.
 And on the Zorki, the controls lettering is black paint-filled, though not as neatly as the Leica.
-While many will say that the Leica engraving is superior, and I’d agree when compared against my 1930, the 1947 is not appreciably better, just different.
+While many will say that the Leica engraving is superior, I’d agree when compared against my 1930, but the 1947 is not appreciably better, just different.

 When loaded with a roll of test film, the Zorki-1c did not advance and rewind very smoothly.
 In fact, there were definite rough areas in the advance that I can only conclude are common with Russian Leica copies because this echos my previous experiences with less well-kept examples.
 My fake Leica’s advance and rewind have a rough action to them, almost like I have to coerce the thing to do what I’m asking of it.
 Mike’s -1c isn’t rough per se, and is fairly benign but just uneven or inconsistent in feel.
 There’s nothing remarkable about it and the camera feels as old as it is in this regard.
 Leica is of course praised to the point of cliche for having “buttery smooth” controls.
 Each knob wind Leica I’ve handled, even prior to service, has operated as if it were built yesterday and not 70 or 90 years ago.
 And this difference is one of the things that pushed me away from using my fake Leica and investing in the three original Barnack’s I’ve owned.
 When shooting a Leica, I truly feel a sense of satisfaction and enjoyment by the cooperation of the camera to work without being a distraction to my photography.